sf-playground/inc/README.md

 ## Crowdfunding (recurring)

-*If you'd like to fund ongoing project work, you can set up a recurring crowdfunding campaign, with a monthly or annual financial commitment that renews indefinitely (or until the donor cancels).
-Those who use your project regularly (including both individuals and companies) might be willing to fund your work.*
+Since a font is never done, and your living expenses are on-going, a recurring crowdfunding campaign can fund on-going project work by asking customers to make a monthly or annual financial commitment that renews indefinitely.
+Those who use your work regularly and are eager to see updates (including both individuals and companies) can fund your work.

 #### Pros

 * Few strings attached
-* Can be easier for an individual to legally manage via, e.g. [Patreon](https://patreon.com), [Salt](https://salt.bountysource.com/), [Liberapay](https://liberapay.com/), [OpenCollective](https://opencollective.com), [Flattr](https://flattr.com/)
+* Can be easy for an individual to legally manage via crowdfunding platform sites like [Patreon](https://patreon.com), [Salt](https://salt.bountysource.com/), [Liberapay](https://liberapay.com/), [OpenCollective](https://opencollective.com), [Flattr](https://flattr.com/)

 #### Cons

 * Harder to get commitments to recurring donations (often requires preexisting brand/reputation)
-* Harder to explain concrete outcomes, perks that come with recurring donations
+* Need to explain and deliver concrete outcomes & perks that customers get for their recurring payments
 * Usually not that much money (~$1-4K monthly)
 * Companies not always comfortable donating to campaigns